lewenhagen/kmom05-helper/README.md

 Select the first element, run the script and watch it go.

-In the end you get a result, watch out for the extra assignment, letter "D".
+In the end you get a result, watch out for the extra assignment, press the letter "D".